frsong/pycog/README.md

 ## Requirements

-This code is written in Python (tested with 2.7) and requires
+This code is written in Python 2.7 and requires

 * [Theano](http://deeplearning.net/software/theano/)